 As I explained above, Clearblue Advanced Digital and Pearl Fertility both showed the longest fertile window.
 I found both of these tests to be accurate.
 A longer fertile window gives the most opportunities for intercourse, which is critical when TTC.

 Finally, I am of course going to continue confirming ovulation with Proov PdG Test Strips.
 I mentioned this earlier, but I’ll say it again — predicting and confirming ovulation are equally as important — especially for someone like me, in which weak ovulation may be a concern.
 If I were trying to conceive, this is definitely something I would see my doctor about as weak ovulation can make it more difficult to successfully conceive.
-Proov also comes with an app, which can be helpful when reading tests.
+Proov also comes with an app, which can be helpful when tracking ovulation with strips.